foodkick/foodkick.github.io/_visual/typography.md

 order: 01
 ---

-<p>U.S. government websites have common typographic needs: clear and consistent headings, highly legible body paragraphs, clear labels, and easy-to-use input fields.
-We recommend a font system that uses two open-source font families: Source Sans Pro and Merriweather, both of which are designed for legibility and can beautifully adapt to a variety of visual styles.</p>
+<p>Foodkick will be using a font system that uses two commercial font families: Graphik and Tiempos Headline, both of which are designed for legibility and can beautifully adapt to a variety of visual styles.</p>

 <h3 class="usa-heading" id="typefaces">Typefaces</h3>

-<h4 class="usa-heading-alt">Source Sans Pro</h4>
+<h4 class="usa-heading-alt">Graphik</h4>

 <div class="usa-grid-full">
   <div class="usa-width-one-half">
-    <p>Source Sans Pro is an open-source sans serif typeface created for legibility in UI design.
-With a variety of weights that read easily at all sizes, Source Sans Pro provides clear headers as well as highly-readable body text.</p>
+    <p>Graphik is a sans-serif typeface designed by Christian Schwartz and released through Commercial Type in 2009.
+Schwartz originally designed Graphik for his own corporate identity.
+The design of Graphik was inspired by the lesser-known grotesques and geometric sans-serifs of the twentieth century.</p>
-    <p>Inspired by twentieth-century American gothic typeface design, its slender but open letters offer a clean and friendly simplicity.
-Advanced hinting allows Source Sans Pro to render well on Windows systems which run Cleartype, and across browsers and devices.
-Moreover, it supports a variety of languages and alphabets, including Western and European language, Vietnamese, pinyin Romanization of Chinese, and Navajo.</p>
+    <p>The dominant trend of the mid twentieth century simple sans serifs still reverberates in visual culture.
+Graphik proves that it is still possible to create something refreshing inspired by this era.</p>
   </div>

   <div class="typography-sans-intro usa-width-one-half usa-end-row">